River Dell High School: Athletics

 The girls track team won the indoor track Group II state championship in 2015 and 2016.
 The boys team won the Group II title in 2016.

-The boys track team won the Group III spring track state championship in 2015 and the Group II title in 2016.
+The boys track team won the Group III spring / outdoor track state championship in 2015 and the Group II title in 2016.

 The school instituted a random drug testing program for all students participating in any and all extra curricular activities and/or sports.
 River Dell was one of three schools in New Jersey that received a grant of $43,100 in 2008 from the Office of National Drug Control Policy towards the cost of operating the program, which detected two students with drugs in their system and another student who had been using alcohol among the 77 students test in the 2007–08 school year.

 Clubs

 River Dell offers 47 extracurricular clubs ranging from Dance to Marching Band to Media Club to Debate.
 Its Chemistry Olympics A and B teams placed 11th and 9th in 2009.

 River Dell is noted for its yearly play and musical.
 River Dell has put on its own rendition of the Greek Mythology Olympiaganza and the musical Willy Wonka.
 In previous years, River Dell has put on performances of Grease, The Wiz, Beauty and the Beast, High School Musical, Into the Woods and Guys and Dolls.
 More recent production include "The Addams Family", "Chicago", and the 2021 musical "Mamma Mia!".
 Students are placed based on auditions.

 River Dell select choir, currently under the direction of Jeffery Wilson, has been frequently adjudicated and has won numerous awards, including gold awards at the New York Choral Festival in 2003, 2007, 2008, and 2010.
 Three of those festivals were located in Alice Tully Hall at Lincoln Center and the other was in Carnegie Hall.
 Every year, the choir features members who participate in Bergen County, all-region, all state, and all-Eastern chorus.
-Previous director was Kathryn Zintel, who is now only teaching at River Dell Middle School.

 The River Dell Marching Band (RDMB) is currently under supervision of Michael O'Reilly.
 In past years, the band has performed the music of Fusion: The Music of Cirque du Soleil, Steely Dan, Sound's of Santana, James Brown, the Who, and the Nightmare Before Christmas.
 The band has earned two first-place finishes, while capturing several caption awards including three best percussion awards.
 The band plays in various parades and festivals throughout the country.
 The band's more previous shows have included "Little Shop of Horrors", "Espionage" and "Carnival '19".
 The 2020-2021 program is "The Best of RDMB" featuring music from past shows such as "Tommy", "Espionage", and "Little Shop of Horrors".

 On January 31, 2009, River Dell's Academic Decathlon team took 3rd in New Jersey's region II, advancing to New Jersey's State Academic Decathlon, a feat which has not been achieved since the 2001–02 school year.
 They repeated this feat again in 2010.